jundalisay/spblist/content/en/research/keynes/general-theory/chapter-02d.md

 These <!-- three assumptions, however, all amount to the same thing in the sense that they all --> stand and fall together*<!-- , any one of them logically involving the other two -->.

-> *Superphysics Note: Yes they fall if you convert real value (based on goods) into nominal value (based on cash and money).
-That would then lead to a gambling or speculative economy which is totally arbitrary.
+{{< n n="Yes they fall if you convert real value (based on goods) into nominal value (based on cash and money).
+That would then lead to a gambling or speculative economy which is totally arbitrary." >}}

 <!-- ### Author’s Footnotes